Which protein powder is best for me?

 What is powdered protein?

-Protein powder is powdered protein made from plant or animal sources.
+Protein powder is a powdered protein made from plant or animal sources.
 Protein powder may or may not contain additional ingredients like micronutrients (vitamins and minerals), sugars and flavouring.
 Adding a scoop of protein powder to shakes or food is a convenient way to up your protein intake if you want to build muscle, improve athletic performance or lose weight.

 Do I need to include protein powder in my diet?